morgenstern89/morgenstern89.github.io/_posts/2022-02-07-front-end-dev.markdown

 ## Technique
 **HTML** and **CSS** are mainly used.
 To ease the build, some components are used from **Bootstrap** and **Font Awesome**.
-For the second project, **CSS media query** was used to enable the responsive feature.
+For the second project, a **CSS media query** was used to enable the responsive feature.

 ## Take a Look
 - [Go to Git Repository : Spotify Page](https://github.com/morgenstern89/HTML-CSS-Making-Spotify-Website.git)